 If you want to read her story, you can start with this post.

 If you make a Hank doll, it would be amazing if you could tag Ashton and me on Instagram!
-We would love to see them!
+We would love to see your progress photos and finished dolls!

 About the Yarn